nno24/fullstack-toolkit-p4/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits
-1. Nikolay Cranner's artwork and media/music.
-2. Friends and family for critical feedback during review.
-3. Coding ideas on how to validate input fields for the contact form [here](https://www.w3schools.com/js/js_validation.asp)
+1. Awesome django documentation
+2. Stackoverflow at times, and some youtube videos came handy to get django more in the fingers.

 ### Code

--   The about pictures of the artist came from [Instagram](https://www.instagram.com/nikolay_cranner/)

--   The embedded videos came from [Youtube](https://www.youtube.com/channel/UC5ntUYnW40FCXeuowJYUOPw)

--   The embedded music for purchase came from [Beatport](https://www.beatport.com/artist/nikolay-cranner/709007)

--   The embedded music for streaming came from [Spotify](https://open.spotify.com/artist/4NvkvOJ0mDM7QjdzOZLDRd?si=QshNNTHJQRab-LCm2i6Osw&dl_branch=1)
+-   The pizza background image came from [Motionarray](https://motionarray.com/) with the right licence to use.

 ### Content